-- Now we need to setup environment variables so that we can execute java commands from command prompt.
 For this, go to Control Panel > System > Advanced system settings.
-In the “System Properties” pop up go to Advanced tab and click on “Environment Variables” button.
+In the “System Properties” pop up, go to the Advanced tab and click on the “Environment Variables” button.

-- In the System Variables section, we need to set JAVA_HOME and edit Path variable.
-Variable name and values are;
+In the System Variables section, we have to set JAVA_HOME and edit the Path variable.
+Variable name and values are:

-Add “;%JAVA_HOME%\bin” to the Path variable now.
-Click on Ok button to save it.
+Add “;%JAVA_HOME%\bin” to the Path variable.
+Click on the Ok button to save it.

-- Now we can run java commands from command prompt.
-You can check it by executing command “
+Step 4: Now we can run java commands from the command prompt.
+You can check it by executing the “